-The Student Support Department consists of three support focuses: Literacy Support (LS), English Language Learning support (ELL), and Counseling.
+The Student Support Department consists of two support focuses: Literacy Support (LS) and Counseling.
 The specialists from these areas work with teachers and students to provide the most effective learning environment for all students.
+Our school also has an English Language Learning (ELL) Department, which supports students needs in developing their abilities in learning English as an additional language.